RRitika123/AIChatbot/README.md

 - pandas: Used for handling and manipulating data in DataFrames.
 - langchain: A library for natural language processing, including agents, prompts, and chains.
 - dotenv: For loading environment variables from a .env file.

+## Concepts used

+### 1. streamlit

+[Streamlit](https://streamlit.io/) is a popular Python library for creating web applications with minimal effort.
+It is especially well-suited for building interactive data science dashboards.

+### 2. Pandas

+[Pandas](https://pandas.pydata.org/) is a powerful data manipulation library for Python.
+It provides data structures like DataFrames, making it easy to handle and analyze tabular data.

+### 3. Langchain

+[Langchain](https://github.com/langchain) is a natural language processing library that includes agents, prompts, and chains.
+It facilitates interaction with language models and enhances the conversational capabilities of the AI Assistant.

+### 4. Google's Palm Language Model (GooglePalm)

+[GooglePalm](https://github.com/google-research/palm) is a language model developed by Google Research.
+It is used for natural language understanding in this AI Assistant, providing capabilities for generating responses and insights based on user input.

+### 5. dotenv

+[dotenv](https://pypi.org/project/python-dotenv/) is a Python library that helps in loading environment variables from a `.env` file.
+It is used in this project to securely manage sensitive information, such as API keys.

+## Acknowledgments

+- The AI Assistant utilizes Google's Palm Language Model for natural language understanding.